wt365/lunar2022/README.md

-# Lunar Dates 2020
+# Lunar Dates 2021

-a piece of javascipt code that returns the Chinese lunar calendar dates for days in 2020 (gregorian calendar).
+a piece of javascipt code that returns the Chinese lunar calendar dates for dates in 2021 (Gregorian calendar).

 ## Usage

-First, include `lunar2020.js`.
+First, include `lunar2021.js`.

-Then, call the function `lunar2020.go(M,D)` in your own script.
+Then, call the function `lunar2021.go(M,D)` in your own script.
 It will return a string of the Chinese lunar calendar date.

 ## Function Syntax

-> lunar2020.go(M,D)
+> lunar2021.go(M,D)

 ### Parameters:
-* M: a **Number**, indicating the month of the gregorian date (1 to 12 for Jan to Dec).
+* M: a **Number**, indicating the month of the Gregorian date (1 to 12 for Jan to Dec).
-* D: a **Number**, indicating the day of the gregorian date (1 to 29/30/31).
-If only one parameters is given, the default day will be the 1st of that month.
-If no parameter is given at all, the default date will be Jan 1st.
+* D: a **Number**, indicating the day of the Gregorian date (1 to 28/30/31).
+* If only one parameters is given, the default day will be the 1st of that month; if no parameter is given at all, the default date will be Jan 1st.

 ### Return value:
 * This function returns a **string** of the correspondent lunar calendar date in Chinese.
-* If one or more invalid value is provided to parameter M or D, the function will return **'Invalid Date'**.
+* If one or more invalid value is provided to parameter M or D, this function will return **'Invalid Date'**.

 ## Example